 2. Schedule an appointment with Amy Amundsen, Accessibility Services Coordinator to discuss needs and develop a reasonable accommodation plan if qualifying for services.

 Academic accommodations for students with disabilities are not a special privilege; they are a right under the law.

 Since every student’s situation is unique, specific accommodations for their disability is discussed during a confidential intake meeting with the Accessibility Services Coordinator.
 We will obtain the student’s permission before entering into discussions with parents, advocates, transition coordinators, rehabilitation services counselors, or other professionals.
 Most accommodations can be coordinated and provided in a confidential manner.

 Students often request these services:

 - Note-taking services / recording of a lecture

 Continuing to Receive Accommodations.
 Students who are already registered with the Accessibility Services Office must follow the following steps in order to continue to receive accommodations:

 - Check in with the Disability Services Office at the beginning of each semester to update their letter of accommodation.

 - Students are responsible for providing a copy of their letter of accommodation to their instructors, if they would like to utilize accommodations for that course.

 Process for Transfer Students.
 If students are transferring from another college it is important to note that accommodations do not automatically transfer from school to school.
-In order to get set up with our Disability Services Office and accommodations as soon as possible, please follow the steps listed in Applying for Accommodations, above.
+In order to get set up with our Accessibility Services Office and accommodations as soon as possible, please follow the steps listed in Applying for Accommodations, above.